enlighten2/enlighten2.github.io/install.md

 The only dependencies of the Enlighten2 PyMOL plugin are [PyMOL](https://github.com/schrodinger/pymol-open-source) and [Docker](https://docs.docker.com/install/).
-Installation instructions for different platform can be found on the following webpages.
+Installation instructions for different platforms can be found on the webpages linked below.

 ### PyMOL
 * [Windows](https://pymolwiki.org/index.php/Windows_Install)